-Obviously, do not get into the water without finding a way to protect all of your camera gear.
+Obviously, do not get into the water without finding a way to protect all your camera gear.
 That would be a very expensive mistake.

-There are waterproof cameras that allow you to photograph up to certain depths, but they don’t offer you the same control as a DSLR or mirrorless system.
+There are waterproof cameras that allow you to photograph up to certain depths.
+But they don’t offer you the same control as a DSLR or mirrorless system.